 Major components of the WRCP included 17 distribution system entry points consolidated into seven existing well houses, conversion of the primary disinfection process from chlorine gas to sodium hypochlorite, and installation of liquid ammonium sulfate systems for conversion to chloramines.
 It also involved nine miles of new pipelines to distribute groundwater to three centralized disinfection facilities, a four-mile distribution pipeline and pump station, and a 100,000-gallon raw water reservoir.

-Despite the project’s challenging budget and schedule, Black & Veatch’s progressive design-build delivery expertise enabled the following notable achievements:
+Despite the project’s challenging budget and schedule, the project’s progressive design-build delivery enabled the following notable achievements:

 Value engineering to reduce project cost by $8 million.
-To reduce costs and meet PWSD’s revised GMP, the Black & Veatch team led a value-engineering exercise with our key subcontractors to review the design and reassess the scope (even after the subcontracts already had been awarded).
-As a result, we found opportunities to reduce construction costs by $8 million.
+To reduce costs and meet PWSD’s revised GMP, the team conducted a value-engineering exercise with key subcontractors to review the design and reassess the scope (even after the subcontracts already had been awarded).
+As a result, opportunities were identified to reduce construction costs by $8 million.

 Effective communication to strengthen team and community relationships.
 Another benefit of progressive design-build is the collaborative project environment it facilitates.
-PWSD and Black & Veatch leadership engaged in frequent progress meetings and quarterly partnering sessions to have detailed and honest discussions on goal tracking and risk mitigation strategies.
-We collaborated with the surrounding community as well by hosting events and transparently informing the public about the WRCP’s disinfection methods and construction progress.
+PWSD and Black & Veatch leadership collaborated in frequent progress meetings and quarterly partnering sessions to have detailed and honest discussions on goal tracking and risk mitigation strategies.
+The team engaged with the surrounding community as well by hosting events and transparently informing the public about the WRCP’s disinfection methods and construction progress.

 “Black & Veatch partnered with [PWSD] in a professional manner to provide the necessary support to navigate our first design-build project.
 We [were] impressed with the highly qualified team that Black & Veatch provided.
 Black & Veatch is a valued partner in the project.”